 After the initial exam, each patient will complete a diagnostic record.
 Staff will take photos of the patient’s face and teeth, impressions to study, bite registrations, and any x-rays needed.

-Dr. Holland will look at each child’s smile, evaluating growth, bite, tooth, or other problems that orthodontics can help.
+Dr. Holland will look at each child’s smile, evaluating growth, bite, tooth, or other problems that orthodontics can help with.
 Treatment options, including types of braces, braces cost, expected time to wear braces, and best time to begin, will be discussed during a consultation.
-The team can help each child get the best smile for them through an individualized treatment plan.
+The team can help each child get their best smile through an individualized treatment plan.

-Smiles change lives so we don’t believe braces should be considered a luxury.
+Smiles change lives, so we don’t believe braces should be a luxury.
 Every child deserves to feel good about their smile!
-When it comes to straightening teeth braces are still the primary means for straightening teeth and correcting misaligned bites if a child needs braces.
-There are all types of braces including metal braces.
+When it comes to straightening teeth, braces are still the primary means for straightening teeth and correcting misaligned bites if a child needs braces.
+There are all types of braces, including metal braces.

 Kid braces, teen braces, and adult braces

 Just as each child is unique, so is each dazzling smile.
-The St. Johns Pediatric Dentistry team will monitor the arrival of permanent teeth, along with face and jaw development, to decide when best to start the braces process.
+The St. Johns Pediatric Dentistry team will monitor the arrival of permanent teeth and face and jaw development to decide when best to start the braces process.

-Early orthodontics treatment (7-10 years of age) is the least common, but can be needed to ensure healthy growth and development.
-Because baby teeth are most likely still present at this age, orthodontics are usually postponed until all of the child’s permanent teeth are in.
-Early treatment is most often used when a child has dental issues related to growth that keep them from becoming more severe.
+Early orthodontics treatment (7-10 years of age) is the least common but can be needed to ensure healthy growth and development.
+Because baby teeth are most likely still present at this age, orthodontics is usually postponed until all of the child’s permanent teeth are in.
+Early treatment is often used when a child has growth-related dental issues that prevent them from becoming more severe.

 Adult orthodontic treatment can be a great option for those looking to improve their smile and the overall health of their teeth and gums.
 Modern technology and available treatments provide a wide range of options for adults to get the smile they have always wanted.

 Ongoing visits will address how braces are working and any adjustments that need to be made.
-Orthodontics come with some expected discomfort, but the team at St. Johns Pediatric Dentistry can help soothe both fears and discomfort to create sparkling smiles.
+Orthodontics comes with some expected discomfort, but the St. Johns Pediatric Dentistry team can help soothe both fears and discomfort to create sparkling smiles.

-Orthodontic problems don’t have to stop your child from smiling and laughing through life.
-Parents can be confident that the care their get at St. Johns Pediatric Dentistry will be fun, beneficial, and lead to overall dental health.
+Orthodontic problems don’t have to stop your child from smiling and laughing.
+Parents can be confident that their care at St. Johns Pediatric Dentistry will be fun, beneficial, and improve overall dental health.
 With the help of a trained orthodontist and an individualized treatment plan, every child can put their best sparkling smile forward.